How to use Basic Authentication with Cloudflare Workers

 I'd like to restrict access using Basic Authentication...

-Since I'm using Cloudflare and don't want to put a strain on my origin,
+Since I'm using Cloudflare, and I don't want to put a load on the origin server,

-I'd like to implement Basic Authentication with Cloudflare...
+I'd like to implement Basic Authentication on Cloudflare...

-Normally, when implementing Basic Authentication, you would implement it using Apache or Nginx.
+Normally, when implementing Basic authentication, you'd use something like Apache or Nginx.

-The steps are very simple, so let's give it a try!
+The procedure is very simple, so let's get started!

 Prerequisite knowledge